Adamage/tutorials/tutorials/pytorch/tut1_basics/README.md

 to enable PopART and Poplar in your environment.

 >**NOTE**:
->If you forget PopART, you will encounter the error
+>If you forget to enable PopART, you will encounter the error:
->`ImportError: libpopart.so: cannot open shared object file: No such file or
+>`ImportError: libpopart.so: cannot open shared object file: No such file or directory`
->directory` when importing `poptorch`.
+>when importing `poptorch`.
->If the error message says something like `libpopart_compiler.so: undefined
+>If the error message says something like:
->symbol: _ZN6popart7Session3runERNS_7IStepIOE`, it most likely means the
+>`libpopart_compiler.so: undefined symbol: _ZN6popart7Session3runERNS_7IStepIOE`,
->versions of PopART and PopTorch do not match, for example by enabling PopART
+>it most likely means the versions of PopART and PopTorch do not match,
->with a previous SDK release's `enable.sh` script.
-Make sure to not mix SDK's
+>for example by enabling PopART with a previous SDK release's `enable.sh`
->artifacts.
+>script.
+Make sure to not mix SDK's artifacts.

 ### Load the data
-We will use the Fashion-MNIST dataset made available by the package `torchivsion`.
+We will use the Fashion-MNIST dataset made available by the package `torchvision`.
 This dataset, from [Zalando](https://github.com/zalandoresearch/fashion-mnist), can be used as a more challenging replacement to the well-known MNIST dataset.

 The dataset consists of 28x28 grayscale images and labels of range `[0, 9]`